PuercoPop/stumpwm-config/README.md

 # StumpWM-Config
 This repo contains my [Stump Window Manager][stumpwm-website] configuration files.
 I run Stump Window Manager on [Ubuntu][ubuntu-website] 18.04.

 ## Prerequisites
+For installing StumpWM see instructions in the Readme page of the [Stumpwm github repo][stump-github-page].

 I use the font `DejaVu Sans Mono` and also `FontAwesome` for icons in StumpWM.
 You can get them on Ubuntu by entering this in a terminal: